How To: MSME Startup in PH - DTI, Permits, & BIR in AI Era

 Final Step: Payment

-After securing all of the required certificates, the next step is the payment of fees.
+After securing all of the required certificates, the next step is payment.
 There are three modes of payment: quarterly, semi-annual, and annual.
-Select whatever is applicable for your business.
+Select whatever is affordable for your business.
 Once payment has been made, you will receive your Mayor's Permit Certificate and a Business Plate Number from the Business Permit and License Office Division.

 2025 photo of skyline with Unimart Capitol Commons Capitol Commons, Meralco Avenue corner Shaw Boulevard, Pasig City, Metro Manila, 1605, PH (in the foreground) The BIR RDO of Pasig is in the 5th floor of Estancia Mall, East Wing, Capitol Commons